 Ventures is excited to announce the launch of a new cohort of Matched Savings Accounts.

 The next cohort is for residents of Snohomish County only.
-The income requirements for the IDA are stricter than for our 8-week Business Development Training program – there is a household net worth limit of $10,000.
+The income requirements for the IDA are stricter than for our 8-week Business Basics Course – there is a household net worth limit of $10,000.
 This cohort will be enrolled by May 2017.

 Since starting the matched savings program at Ventures in 2005, 258 business owners have saved over $563,000!
 These funds have been matched with $577,000 resulting in over $1.1 million in business capitalization.

-To learn more about financial management, stay tuned for details about our summer Financial Management Training in August.
+To learn more about financial management, stay tuned for details about our summer Financial Management Course in August.